Apeirogon (novel)

 Apeirogon is a novel by Colum McCann, published in February 2020.

 The novel explores the Israeli–Palestinian conflict.
 It follows the story of two men who each lost a daughter.
 One is Palestinian, the other Israeli.

 Plot

 The story follows two real life figures: Rami Elhanan, an Israeli graphic designer, and Bassam Aramin, a Palestinian scholar who, when he was 17, had been sentenced to a 7 year term of imprisonment for throwing stones at Israeli soldiers.
 Consisting of 1001 short sections, the two central figures bond over the violent deaths of their respective daughters.
 The 14 year old Smadar Elhanan was one of 5 people killed in 1997 as a result of a Hamas suicide bombing attack along the pedestrian mall of Ben Yehuda Street.
 Abir Aramin, aged 10, died from a gunshot wound to the head fired by an Israeli Border policeman, while she was returning home from school in 'Anata in 2007.

+The book briefly covers numerous other topics and tales: